darrendoan/J.A.T.E-PWA/README.md

 ## Installation
 ### Live Build
-You can access a deployed copy of the web app via Render [here]
+You can access a deployed copy of the web app via Render [here](https://j-a-t-e-pwa.onrender.com/).

 ## Usage
 The use of this app is pretty straightforward.
 It's a text editor so just type whatever you want into the editor.
 If your internet dies or your house blows up fear not! this app can save your work so that next time you open it, your work will still be there.